karaage0703/raspberry-pi-setup/README.md

 At the end of script, set the password for vnc.

 ## Raspbian Jessie LITE setup case
-Execute following command(last command takes about half an hour):
+Execute following commands(last command takes about half an hour):
 ```sh
 $ cd
 $ git clone https://github.com/karaage0703/raspberry-pi-setup